What the experts say

-Physical factors involved in injury prevention are becoming increasingly well characterized as the process of fitness improvement and skills development becomes better understood.
-A recent paper, however, looked at the prediction and prevention of injury from a psychological approach and found from a study of 470 rugby players that social support; type of coping and previous injury all interacted to maximize the effect of life stress and injury.
-The second part of the study looked at stress management strategies as an intervention to reducing injury among players identified in the first part as having an 'at-risk' psychological profile for injury - numbering 48 in total.
+Physical factors involved in injury prevention are becoming increasingly well characterized as the process of fitness improvement, and skills development becomes better understood.
+A recent paper, however, looked at the prediction and prevention of injury from a psychological approach and found from a study of 470 rugby players that social support; coping and the previous injury all interacted to maximize the effect of life stress and injury.
+The second part of the study looked at stress management strategies as an intervention for reducing injury among players identified in the first part as having an at-risk psychological profile for injury - numbering 48 in total.
 The experiment ran for a whole season with half of this number randomly assigned to a control group.
 The outcome from those in the intervention group was a significant reduction in lost time due to injury and a reduction in worry.

 An interesting paper continued the theme that was raised last month on different responses to exercise between male and female athletes.
-The study used two different running tests - firstly - graded exercise to exhaustion to determine maximal aerobic flow, velocity at lactate threshold and velocity at the halfway point (delta 50) between these two measures and, secondly - a constant all out run at the delta 50 to determine time to exhaustion at this intensity.
+The study used two different running tests - firstly - graded exercise to exhaustion to determine maximal aerobic flow, the velocity at lactate threshold and velocity at the halfway point (delta 50) between these two measures and, secondly - a constant all-out run at the delta 50 to determine the time to exhaustion at this intensity.
 8 male and 8 female middle-distance endurance-trained athletes participated in the tests.
-The outcome was that the female athletes all perceived exercise as being harder felt they could endure less and had higher heart rate values than males for a given absolute velocity whereas there were no differences for a given relative velocity.
+The outcome was that the female athletes all perceived exercise as being harder felt they could endure less and had higher heart rate values than males for a given absolute velocity.
+In contrast, there were no differences for a given relative velocity.
 (This only seems to demonstrate that the men in the study were faster runners, on average, than the women and were, therefore, more comfortable at the same absolute velocity but that there was no difference at velocities matched relative to their maximum).
-Interestingly female athletes perceived exercise as lighter and felt that they could endure more than the males for a given absolute time period whereas at a percentage time relative to the final time of exhaustion there was no difference.
+Interestingly female athletes perceived exercise as lighter and felt that they could endure more than the males for a given absolute time.
+In contrast, at a percentage time relative to the final time of exhaustion, there was no difference.

-Fuelling the system is critical to support all long-term training and so a study of eating disorders and risk factors in 283 elite Spanish female athletes provides extremely useful and meaningful information.
-Taken from 20 different sports the athletes were questioned with various well-accepted methods to establish that the proportion suffering from some form of eating disorder was 5-times that of the general population.
-Key factors identified included exposure of body form in public as a general factor and specifically pressure from coaches seems to be a risk factor for bulimia.
+Fuelling the system is critical to support all long-term training.
+So a study of eating disorders and risk factors in 283 elite Spanish female athletes provides handy and meaningful information.
+Taken from 20 different sports, the athletes were questioned with various well-accepted methods to establish that the proportion suffering from some form of eating disorder was 5-times that of the general population.
+Key factors identified included exposure of body form in public as a general factor, and specifically, pressure from coaches seems to be a risk factor for bulimia.

 Looking at an array of recent papers on specific dietary components or supplements revealed a whole series of interesting evidence: The first paper sought to establish a relationship between controlled caffeine consumption at different levels and hydration levels on the basis that caffeine is touted as a diuretic that may impair performance.
 The study could find no evidence that caffeine acts chronically as a diuretic.

-The next looked at glucose feeding during endurance cycling and confirmed that over a 75-minute ride at 80% VO2 max that glucose ingestion during exercise can spare endogenous protein and carbohydrate, in fed cyclists, without glycogen depletion.
-Clearly, this would allow the cyclist to continue for longer at this intensity.
+The next looked at glucose feeding during endurance cycling.
+It confirmed that over a 75-minute ride at 80% VO2 max that glucose ingestion during exercise can spare endogenous protein and carbohydrate, in fed cyclists, without glycogen depletion.
+This would allow the cyclist to continue for longer at this intensity.

-Specific supplementation with L-carnitine receives massive promotion in the gym environment promising to do everything for you except for your training sessions.
+Specific supplementation with L-carnitine receives a massive promotion in the gym environment, promising to do everything for you except for your training sessions.
 Much of its claimed physiological benefit seems to centre on the enhancement of fat burning.
-A recent paper that looked at combining L-carnitine with L-tartrate actually found no impact on fat burning whatsoever but did appear to increase carbohydrate oxidation in males but not significantly in females.
-I guess you just have to make your own mind up as to whom and what you believe!
+A recent paper that looked at combining L-carnitine with L-tartrate found no impact on fat burning whatsoever but did appear to increase carbohydrate oxidation in males but not significantly in females.
+I guess you have to make your mind up as to whom and what you believe!

-From these primary findings, it is hoped that athletes, coaches, nutritionists and researchers will be able to provide clearer advice and recommendations when consulting themselves, their players, clients, or research participants in regard to the optimal administration of nutrients while participating in a resistance training program.
+From these primary findings, it is hoped that athletes, coaches, nutritionists and researchers will be able to provide clearer advice and recommendations when consulting themselves, their players, clients, or research participants regarding the optimal administration of nutrients while participating in a resistance training program.

 This article first appeared in: